shadow/shadow/docs/shadow_config_spec.md

 Type: "error" OR "warning" OR "info" OR "debug" OR "trace"

 Log level at which to print host statistics.

-#### `host_defaults.ip_address_hint`

-Default: null
-Type: String OR null

-IPv4 address hint for Shadow's name and routing system (ex: "100.0.0.1").

-This hint will be used to assign the host to a network node based on the IP values of nodes in the network graph.

 #### `host_defaults.log_level`